What's Happening

 White woman with short blonde hair, her right eye closed, wearing a white turtleneck and a gray patterned jacket smiles at the camera Sister Janice was one of 11 volunteers who arrived together at Annunciation House and received orientation from Ruben Garcia, founder of Annunciation House.
 Because she was staying with the local Sisters of Loretto, she was assigned to serve at the closest house, Casa Papa Francisco.

-“Every person who came to the site had the documents that are required to enter the country legally,” Sister Janice said.
+Nearly every person who came to the site "had the documents that are required to enter the country legally,” Sister Janice said.
 “They had gone through Border Patrol.
 They had gotten a court date.”
 After spending time in detention centers, the immigrants come to Annunciation House for rest, a meal, perhaps a change of clothes, and help in getting transportation to their sponsors’ home in the United States, she said.
 During her volunteer time at Casa Papa Francisco, immigrants traveled to join their sponsors in New Jersey, California, Colorado, Florida, and other places in the United States, she recalled.

 The hope is that Annunciation House guests stay for a short time before reconnecting with their sponsors.
 “Sometimes, the people don’t even stay a full day,” Sister Janice said.
 “If they can get transportation arranged, they can leave the same day.
 They might get a good meal, wash their clothes, and be on their way.”